QUIC: Browser support

 The QUIC code was experimentally developed in Google Chrome starting in 2012, and was announced as part of Chromium version 29 (released on August 20, 2013).
 It is currently enabled by default in Chromium and Chrome.

 Support in Firefox arrived in May 2021.

 Apple added experimental support in the WebKit engine through the Safari Technology Preview 104 in April 2020.
-Official support was added in Safari 14, included in macOS Big Sur and iOS 14, but the feature must be turned on manually.
+Official support was added in Safari 14, included in macOS Big Sur and iOS 14, but the feature needed to be turned on manually.
+It was later enabled by default in Safari 16.